 Figure 1.
-CEM Enterprise Learning Solution Components
+CEM enterprise learning solution components

 Learning Management System Roles

-This section presents the findings of the case study and answers the question: “What are the roles of the Learning Management System in managing learning within the organization?”
-This question is addressed chiefly by reviewing the potential roles of Learning Management Systems.
+This section presents the findings of the case study and answers the question: “What are the roles of the learning management system in managing learning within the organisation?”
+This question is addressed chiefly by reviewing the potential roles of learning management systems.
 The roles identified in the literature are listed as:

 Support training administration.